milon101/build-ml-pipeline-for-short-term-rental-prices/README.md

 step that starts from the ``sample.csv`` artifact and create a new artifact ``clean_sample.csv`` with the cleaned data:

-1. Make sure you are in the root directory of the starter kit, then create a stub for the new step.
+1. Make sure you are in the root directory, then create a stub for the new step.
 The new step should accept the parameters ``input_artifact`` (the input artifact), ``output_artifact`` (the name for the output artifact), ``output_type`` (the type for the output artifact), ``output_description``